otaneto/otaneto/README.md

 ### Hi there!
 My name is Otacílio, but you can call me Ota 😎

-- 💗 I really love Vue.js, but I also work with ⚛ React!
+- Front-end developer, currently working with ⚛React and Vue.js 💚!

 - 🌱 I’m currently learning Nuxt.js, Next.js and some new CSS tricks 🎩